What is RSI?

 - Adjust the height and armrests of your chair and the position of your keyboard so you're in a "neutral alignment".
 This refers to a position in which your shoulders are relaxed and your arms fall naturally to your armrest when you're typing or using your mouse.
 Your elbows should be at about 90-degree angles.

 - Type with your wrists at a downward angle.
 Older keyboards can be raised in the back, creating a downward-sloping triangle that forces your wrists up.
-Over time, typing at this angle will promote an RSI.
+Over time, typing at this angle could promote an RSI.

 - Don't type with your wrists twisted to the left or the right.
 Instead, approach the keyboard from straight-on, with your pinkies able to comfortably cover the keys at the outer edges.